abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 <!-- > **2024 update**: See my alternative [Trigger Gate Delay](#trigger-gate-delay) script below, which is a simpler version of this script without the clock mode functionality.
 If you choose to install the script without the knob pass-through mitigation, it is only 15% longer than the bundled `gates_and_triggers.py` script. -->

+> See also: my stripped down, alternative [Trigger Gate Delay](#trigger-gate-delay) script below, which is a simpler version of this script without the clock mode functionality.

 > See also: [Documentation](/projects/libraries/europi-script-utils) on my Scheduler, Hysteresis Mitigation and Knob Pass Through Utility Functions, which you can use in your own EuroPi scripts.

 ### Trigger Gate Delay {#trigger-gate-delay}

-This script is a simpler, shorter version of the above script, without the *clock mode* functionality, which makes the script more understandable and shorter.
+This script is a simpler, shorter version of the above script, without the *clock mode* functionality, which makes the script more understandable (if you are interested in reading the code) and shorter in length.
 It just offers the basic 'trigger to gate' functionality, with optional gate delay.

 I've named it 'Trigger Gate Delay' (instead of 'Trigger to Gate') to differentiate it from the more complex script.